 As some of you may know, we will have students from a university in Colombia joining us for part of the semester as part of a COIL Global Learning project.
 Like you, they will be participating in an "Into the Tardis" discussion.
 We'll be discussing the details of our work with them later in January.
-It should be a lot of fun to have guests as we navigate the science fiction world while navigating the surreal nature of a global pandemic.
+It should be a lot of fun to have guests as we navigate the science fiction world.